Wallowing in the mud and complaints.

-When your day starts with 2 hours of binging on Breaking Bad before the coffee pot’s even emptied… well it’s a pretty good indicator as to the direction the rest of the day is going to go.
-I think I need about 4 hours of a PBS or maybe a Brady Bunch cleanse to counteract the effects of Breaking Bad.
-The show truly makes me feel like I need sunshine, some fresh fruit and maybe a long bath.
+When your day starts with two hours of binging on Breaking Bad before the coffee pot’s even emptied, it’s a good indicator of the direction the rest of the day is going to go.
+I need about four hours of a PBS or maybe a Brady Bunch cleanse to counteract the effects of Breaking Bad.
+The show truly makes me feel like I need sunshine, some fresh fruit, and perhaps a long bath.

-And then there’s the whole shirt thing.
-Today is day 12 wearing the same shirt that I was wearing when I went shoulder first into the mud.
+Then there’s the whole shirt thing.
+Today is day, I’m not sure what, wearing the same shirt that I was wearing when I went shoulder-first into the mud.
 I’m teetering between being totally disgusted with the rate at which my personal standards have gone south and how easily I’ve adapted to the whole decline.
 Something about it makes me sad… or is it proud?
-I may not be physically up to the challenge of a multi-day backpacking trip… yet…but I feel I’ve made a lot of headway in other areas that will come in handy on multiple days on the trail.
+I may not be physically up to the challenge of a multi-day backpacking trip… yet…but I’ve made a lot of headway in other areas that will come in handy on multiple days on the trail.
 I’m over the hygiene hump.
 I crested it about last Friday.

 That was my morning, but it got better, even with my wallowing in the mud in an overly worn shirt and with too much Breaking Bad in my system for that early in the day… but I digress…